 Before moving to the day's business, Rolando took a few comments and questions from the microphones.
+Among the subjects discussed were the Many delegates throughout the hall wore NALC Veterans Group T-shirts to signify that they served in the armed forces.

-Among the subjects discussed were the union-sponsored blood drive that was taking place in the convention center; a thank-you from a Flint, MI, delegate for the ongoing assistance letter carriers have given during that city's water contamination crisis; a recognition of NALC's participation in "A Grand Alliance to Save Our Public Postal Service;" and a lighthearted invitation for Rolando to participate in a "22 pushup challenge" to raise awareness of the serious problem of military suicides.
-And after a delegate noted that the union's only official charity, following a brief video showing Akmakjian skydiving-one way he is living up to done, individuals with muscular dystrophy and the families who love them are living longer and growing stronger,'
+union-sponsored blood drive that was taking place in the convention center; a thank-you from a Flint, MI, delegate for the ongoing assistance letter carriers have given during that city's water contamination crisis; a recognition of NALC's participation in "A Grand Alliance to Save Our Public Postal Service;" and a lighthearted invitation for Rolando to participate in a "22 pushup challenge" to raise awareness of the serious problem of military suicides.

+And after a delegate noted that